team-watchdog/apoc-gardens-wiki/public/markdown/Herbs & Spices/lemongrass.md

 ## Harvesting:
 Once the plant is mature and produces lots of stems (at least 10), cut the stems just below the base.
 Make sure you leave plenty on the plant to allow it to produce new growth.

+## Curing:
-## Curing: After harvesting, tie the stalks in bundles and hang them upside down in a well-ventilated area out of direct sunlight to dry.
+<update>After harvesting, tie the stalks in bundles and hang them upside down in a well-ventilated area out of direct sunlight to dry.</update>

+## Storage:
-## Storage: Store dried lemongrass in an airtight container in a cool, dark place for up to 6 months.
-Fresh lemongrass can be stored in the refrigerator for up to two weeks.
+<update>Store dried lemongrass in an airtight container in a cool, dark place for up to 6 months.
+Fresh lemongrass can be stored in the refrigerator for up to two weeks.</update>

 ## Protecting your plants
 ### Pest control